 - 18.4.2 Unused funds shall be carried forward from one year to the next by the college on behalf of each eligible faculty member.
-The maximum amount available to any Member pursuant to Sections 18.4.1 through 18.4.5 will be \$3465. - 18.4.3 Disbursements from these funds must be approved by the Member's dean or designee.
-To request funds, a Member must submit to his or her department chair a written request that includes a statement describing how the requested travel or materials will enhance the Member's teaching or contribute to scholarly productivity. - 18.4.4 The impact or result of professional development funding should be reflected in each Member's annual faculty activity report. - 18.4.5 Deans are not required to disburse faculty development funds to Members with a continuing pattern of poor performance, to Members who have not reasonably demonstrated productive use of past funds, or to Members whose requests do not show a direct relationship between the requested expenditure and their teaching or research that might reasonably lead to grants, publications, or other scholarly productivity. - 18.4.6 Nothing in this Article precludes Deans and/or Department Chairs from providing additional funds for travel or to support other professional development activities or needs. - 18.5 Academic Services Committee.
-The University and the AAUP-WSU agree that service units which are responsive to faculty needs are essential in order for the core missions of Wright State University in teaching and research to be accomplished.
-To this end, the parties will maintain an Academic Services Committee to review and make recommendations regarding the services provided to faculty in support of their teaching and research by Computing and Telecommunication Services (CaTS), the Center for Teaching and Learning (CTL), the Office of the Registrar, the Office of Disability Services (ODS), and the Physical Plant. - 18.5.1 Committee Membership.
-The Academic Services Committee shall have seven members, each of whom will be a tenured faculty member, and none of whom can be a director of or otherwise directly affiliated with any of the five units named in Section 18.5.
-In the fall of even numbered years the AAUP-WSU will name a representative from the Lake Campus for that academic year; the University will name the representative in the fall of odd numbered years.
-Of the remaining six members of the committee, three will be appointed by AAUP-WSU and three by the University. - 18.5.2 Each fall, the office of the Provost will arrange for an initial meeting of this Committee, at which meeting the committee will elect a chair (or co-chairs if the committee so desires).
+The maximum amount available to any Member pursuant to Sections 18.4.1 through 18.4.5 will be \$1,925 for NTE and \$3,465 for TET. - 18.4.3 Disbursements from these funds must be approved by the Member's dean or designee.
+To request funds, a Member must submit to his or her department chair a written request that includes a statement describing how the requested travel or materials will enhance the Member's teaching (for TET and NTE) or contribute to scholarly productivity (for TET). - 18.4.4 The impact or result of professional development funding should be reflected in each Member's annual faculty activity report. - 18.4.5 Deans are not required to disburse faculty development funds to Members with a continuing pattern of poor performance, to Members who have not reasonably demonstrated productive use of past funds, or to Members whose requests do not show a direct relationship between the requested expenditure and their teaching or research that might reasonably lead to grants, publications, or other scholarly productivity. - 18.4.5(a) During the term of this Contract that expires June 30, 2020, Deans will restrict approval of faculty development funds except in cases deemed critical to the College mission, or a prestigious or other important opportunity that is only available at the time of the request.
+Decisions will be reviewed by a provost or designee for consistency. - 18.4.6 Nothing in this Article precludes Deans and/or Department Chairs from providing additional funds for travel or to support other professional development activities or needs. - 18.5 Communications with Bargaining Unit Faculty.
+When using email to send a message notifying all Members of the Bargaining Unit of a deadline or in some way requiring their response (e.g. deadlines for obtaining parking passes or enrollment for health insurance), the University will use an email list that includes the university email address of all Members.